jhautry/echo-dot/README.md

 * Plan a thorough investigation into the security of the Echo Dot
 * Test the following strategies:
   * Intercept the Echo Dot's Wi-Fi communications and execute Man-in-the-Middle based attacks
+  * Spoof an Alexa Voice Remote signal
-  * Attempt to be the first known group to root an Echo Dot v2 so we can develop a proof-of-concept firmware exploit
+  * Attempt to be the first known group to root an Echo Dot v2
-  * Spoof a signal from an Alexa Voice Remote
+  * If rooting is successful, attempt to develop a proof-of-concept firmware exploit
-  * Find vulnerability that could lead to compromise of the Echo Dot through the Skill API
+  * Find a vulnerability that could lead to compromise of the Echo Dot through the Skills API
+  * Find the threshold decibel levels required to converse with Alexa to develop secure usage practices
-* Provide a comprehensive writeup concerning the results of our investigation into the Echo Dot, both for the benefit of Amazon so that they may patch any vulnerabilities we find, and for the rest of the security community, so that they may build off our work
+* Provide a technical writeup concerning the results of our investigation into the Echo Dot, both for the benefit of Amazon so that they may patch any vulnerabilities we find, and for the rest of the security community, so that they may build off our work

 # Proposed Project Timeline
 ![Project Gantt Chart](/Echo Dot Project Timeline v2.png)